The National Sample Survey of Registered Nurses

-- Developed the sample design, weighting, and variance estimation procedures, and associated programming specifications for the NSSRN
+- Developed the sample design, weighting, and variance estimation procedures and associated programming specifications for the NSSRN

 - Tabulated and analyzed the NSSRN data

-- The final report is entitled “The Registered Nurse Population: Findings From the National Sample Survey of Registered Nurses.”
-(February 2006)
+- Final report, The Registered Nurse Population: Findings From the National Sample Survey of Registered Nurses (2006)